 Glen Nevis as seen in Braveheart

 Lying at the foot of Ben Nevis, the UK’s highest mountain, Glen Nevis is the valley where much of Braveheart was filmed; Mel Gibson’s famous yet historically coy biopic of Sir William Wallace.
 There’s a rocky path to follow to reach the glen which is hidden from sight by the craggy foothills.
 Ruins of stone cottages await so you can explore the natural hillside and village, brave zip wire river crossings, or climb up to lofty mountain peaks if you're up for a challenge.
 There's one thing we’re sure of - if you’re looking for a holiday in Scotland with ‘freedom’ in mind, Glen Nevis is the place to holiday (painting your face is optional).

 Stay nearby at: Coruanan Farmhouse | Sleeps: 6 guests plus 2 dogs

 Glasgow as seen in Under the Skin

 The centre of Glasgow, including Argyle Street, Sauchiehall Street and Buchanan Street, are amongst the settings for the wonderfully strange Under the Skin starring Scarlett Johanssen.
-The tale of an alien finding herself in modern Scotland is a brilliant ‘fish out of water’ tale.
+The tale of an alien finding herself in modern Scotland is a unique science fiction tale.
 The film also had important scenes shot in Auchmithie Beach, Tantallon Castle, Port of Glasgow and Rowchoish Bothy.